 OpenVPN Cloud allows you to set up DNS such that your private DNS servers can be used.
 Therefore, if you used AWS, GCP or Azure to set up private DNS zones for naming your private endpoint, you can just set OpenVPN Cloud DNS to use those DNS Servers.
 OpenVPN Cloud allows you to quickly set up a DNS record using the Administration portal.
 If all access to the private service is going to be via OpenVPN Cloud, you can just configure the DNS record right in OpenVPN Cloud.

 OpenVPN Cloud makes routing to private services and APIs simple by not basing the routing decisions on IP addresses.
-OpenVPN Cloud uses patent-pending technology to route to the correct connected network based on application domain names.
+Instead, OpenVPN Cloud routes to the correct connected network based on application domain names.
 You just connect your cloud private networks by deploying lightweight VM(s) running Connector software and then configure Applications using the domain names assigned to the private endpoints.
 Routing remains accurate even if the private IP address of a private endpoint is the same as that of another in a different network.

 Access Controls can be applied to individual servers (Hosts), connected networks (even IP address subnets within those networks), and User Groups.
 This allows you to simply authorize the Hosts, sites (or subnets within a site network), or Users that get access to the Applications that are offered via the private endpoints.